TipsUpdates

 Stay Late at the Parks

-If you are thinking absolutely no way I am setting that alarm during my vacation, then consider taking advantage of the evenings in the Parks.
-Most Parks during spring break and the summer months stay open later so think about staying after the fireworks and evenings shows to hop on some rides with lower wait times.
+If you are thinking, “There is absolutely no way I am setting that alarm during my vacation,” then consider taking advantage of the evenings in the Parks.
+Most Parks during spring break and the summer months stay open later, so think about staying after the fireworks and evening show to hop on some rides with lower wait times.

-Many families with little ones will call it a night following the nighttime shows, if they are able to make it to them in the first place, and this clears out the Parks.
-If you have older kids or adults that can hang for the later hours consider that as a way to wait less in line.
+Many families with little ones will call it a night following the nighttime shows if they are able to make it to them in the first place, clearing out the Parks.
+If you have older kids or adults who can hang out for later hours, consider that a way to wait less in line.

-Another way to enjoy the Parks in evenings is by taking advantage of the extended evening hours that Guests at Deluxe and Deluxe Villas Resorts are able to participate in.
-These hours are available at either Magic Kingdom, EPCOT or Disney’s Hollywood Studios (starting in April) on specific evenings.
-On their select night, the Theme Park will stay open an extra two hours following closing for those specific Resort Guests.
+Another way to enjoy the Parks in the evenings is to take advantage of the extended evening hours that Guests at Deluxe and Deluxe Villas Resorts can participate in.
+These hours are available at either Magic Kingdom, EPCOT, or Disney’s Hollywood Studios (starting in April) on specific evenings.
+On select nights, the Theme Park will stay open an extra two hours following closing for those specific Resort Guests.

-This is a great way to experience low wait times and have a wonderful, special experience within a Disney Park.
-Consider looking into a split stay for your family if evening hours would work best for them.
+This is a great way to experience low wait times and a wonderful, special experience within a Disney Park.
+If evening hours would work best for your family, consider looking into a split stay.
 A few nights at a deluxe resort could really help save time in line.

 credit: Disney